GMarcell/quicksort_comparison/README.md

 # Sequential and Parallel Quicksort Comparison
-This repository is created to compare the time needed for sequential and parallel quicksort on Ubuntu.
+This repository is created to compare the time needed for sequential and parallel quicksort on Ubuntu, the quicksort file is build on C programming language and sample datas are provided in txt file format.

 ## Author
 Winston Renatan (01082170030) - Informatics 2017